Chemaclass/chemaclass.com/content/blog/2023-08-02-how-to-get-everyone-on-board.md

 Any book would be fine.
 Still, if you are looking for great examples, these are my favourite three to start thriving a conversation:

 - **[Who moved my cheese?](/readings/who-moved-my-cheese/)** is a metaphor of the different attitudes that people adopt as part of their identity in life when they have to confront any change.
-- **[Extreme Programming Explained](/readings/extreme-programming-explained/)** is one of the best books because it contains a compilation of values, principles, and practices highly related to the human touch in our software industry.
+- **[Extreme Programming Explained](/readings/extreme-programming-explained/)** contains a compilation of values, principles, and practices highly related to the human touch in our software industry.
 Focusing on the team aspect, collaboration with your peers, and creating a sense of mastery and purpose in our craft.
 - **[Start with Why](/readings/start-with-why/)** addresses the importance of starting with "Why?" in order to define a purpose for anything we do.

 Experiment with any book, timeframe, person, or group to create a shared understanding of the team’s foundational values and motivations.
 The goal is to engage in active knowledge-sharing while cultivating a team that feels they belong, fostering passion at work.
 This will help create trust, and you can start building on top of it.